Testing Center Hours

 - Candidates may have to provide proof of registration and/or sitting fee payment when appearing for an exam.

-- Candidates must present documents as required by the specific exam in question.
+- Candidates must present any documents as required by the specific exam in question.

 - Candidates must present a photo ID and any additional identification required by the specific exam at the time of check-in.
 Candidates are responsible for knowing what identification is required for their specific exam.
 If a candidate's appearance has significantly altered since the photo on the ID was taken, the candidate may be required to provide a second form of photo ID.

-- No personal belongings are permitted in the test room.
-Lockers with combination locks are provided in the waiting area for examinee use. candidates will be provided with a locker number upon check in.
+- No personal belongings other than those specifically allowed by a given exam are permitted in the test room.
+This includes but is not limited to hats, sunglasses, watches, bracelets, scarves, jackets, coats, etc. Lockers with combination locks are provided in the waiting area for examinee use.
+Candidates will be provided with a locker upon check in.
 Candidates are responsible for removing personal belongings after an exam is completed.

 - We cannot permit candidates to sit for an exam outside of an exam window provided by the instructor.